-In becoming a member of the UoPeople community, you are embarking on an educational journey with peers from over 200 countries and territories.
+In becoming a member of the UoPeople community, you are embarking on an educational journey with peers from 209 countries.
 Our students are incredibly diverse, and we know that each and every one of you deserves personalized attention and support.
 Studying online is not easy; it takes an incredible amount of dedication, focus, and hard work.
 Your success is our priority, and we are here to guide and support you in your educational journey.